chongyangshi/budget-k8s/README.md

 gcloud services enable cloudkms.googleapis.com
 ```

-3. Due to the classic chicken-and-egg problem in Terraform, you then need to create a Terraform state bucket in Google Cloud Storage manually, and set up versioning for it (in case of a screw-up later), before you can apply any Terraform configurations:
+3. Due to the classic chicken-and-egg problem in Terraform, before you can apply any actual Terraform configurations, you need to create a Terraform state bucket in Google Cloud Storage manually, and set up versioning for it (in case of a screw-up later):

 ```bash
 gsutil mb -l EU -c STANDARD -b on gs://my-project-id-terraform-state